saucelabs/sauce-docs/docs/test-fairy/security/data-encryption.md

 ## Viewing encrypted sessions

 Since the data is encrypted using RSA, viewing a session requires the private key.
-Simply visiting a recorded session will prompt a dialog for entry of the RSA Private Key.
+Visiting a recorded session will prompt a dialog for entry of the RSA Private Key.
 Just paste the private key text and click "OK".
-Your private keys are never sent to the server and are only kept within the browser session.
+Your private keys are never sent to the server and are only kept in the browser session.

 :::caution